jacobo/background_jobs_kaigi/slides.md

 .notes We would have jobs fail, and have to go in and read the code of this method body, and figure out where it failed... and try to fix it.
 But is the job still running?
 Did the job throw an exception?

-!SLIDE bullets
+!SLIDE bullets incremental
 ### Reliability
+* Run at least once vs. no-more-than once
+* Reliable Queue vs Reliable Job
 * Retry (raise, crash, hang).
 Time-out
-* Reliable Queue vs Reliable Job
 * Monitor / Maintain N workers
 * Kill / Restart workers
-* Run only once / no-more-than once
 * Did it run?
 Did it fail?
 How?
 Where?

 !SLIDE